 Kelly Anne was born and raised in Milton, GA and yes- she does have two first names.
 A proud graduate of the University of Alabama, she is the only roll tide in a sea of red and black in her household.
-As the Member Success Manager, Kelly Anne is the genius behind many of our special programs that serve entrepreneurs.
-She is the ultimate recruiter of talent for our startups, runs our Mentor and Advisor Program, Startup School, Intern Program, Leadership Development, solidifies partnerships, and much more.
-Kelly Anne is sharp as a tack, a natural relationship builder, and passionate about connecting students to startups.
+As the Director of Programming, Kelly Anne is the genius behind our special programs that serve entrepreneurs.
+She runs our Mentor and Advisor Program, Startup Summer School, Intern Program, Leadership Development, solidifies partnerships, and much more.
+Kelly Anne is sharp as a tack and a natural relationship builder.
 Oh, and on a perfect night, she is sitting on a porch eating appetizers with good company.

 What I wanted to be when I grew up: I wanted to save the rain forest.

 2 Truths and a Lie: I am a twin, I have bungeed at Victoria Falls, and once I ate monkey brains.